roarlyte1771/visual-testing/packages/vitest-plugin-vis/readme.md

 This is useful when you are performing some negative test.

-## Vitest Browser Mode

-Vitest visual testing plugin runs on [Vitest Browser Mode][vitest-browser-mode].
-Please follow its guide to set up your environment.

-Bonus note, if you want to install [Firefox] on WSL, you can follow these steps: [Install Firefox on Ubuntu 22.04](https://askubuntu.com/a/1444967).

 ## Git Ignore

 The local snapshots, current run results, and diffs should be ignored by git.